Ian-T-Dixon/MechaCar_Statistical_Analysis/README.md

 <b>- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?</b>

 Based off of the Linear Regression results, it appears that vehicle length and ground clearance contribute significantly to the mpg values.
 This is due to the P values being close to 0.
-When a P-Value is close to 0, it means that those variables are statistically unlikely to contribute randomly to variance.  th
+When a P-Value is close to 0, it means that those variables are statistically unlikely to contribute randomly to variance.

 <b>- Is the slope of the linear model considered to be zero?
 Why or why not?</b>